 For starters, every KitchenAid mixer, even the cheaper ones, use a solid zinc alloy base.
 These solid metal shells not only make the mixer ridiculously sturdy but also protect the machine’s electrical components.
 This weighty case also acts as a counterweight to stop your mixer from vibrating across your countertop when in use.

 Even beneath the surface, no expense is spared.
-Professional series mixers use a metal gear system, which is brilliant for mixing larger loads and guarantees a longer life span.
+The Professional Series mixers use a metal gear system, which is brilliant for mixing larger loads and guarantees a longer life span.
 The insulation of the electricals is also far superior to that of a budget mixer, helping prevent your machine from over-mixing.

 If you want to learn more about the technical aspects of a KitchenAid mixer, here’s a great video that shows just how well these machines are made!